duxonline/Mango/README.md

-A open source shopping cart written in Go language.
+A feature-rich open source shopping cart written in Go language.